automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Hungarosaurus.md

 # Hungarosaurus
-## Description: The best-attested ankylosaur ever discovered in Europe.
+## The best-attested ankylosaur ever discovered in Europe.